image source: pexels

 HOW TO SHARPEN A STRAIGHT RAZOR

-- 😍 WOMEN WILL LOVE YOUR SEXY FACE - Imagine an irresistible look.
-Women will love your sexy face after you shave with...
+- 😍 WOMEN WILL LOVE YOUR SEXY FACE - Imagine a face that is so soft to the touch that you become irresistible.
+That...

-- 🎁 PERFECT GIFT FOR DAD, HUSBAND, BROTHER - Naked Armor Straight Razor Shaving Kit is the perfect men's gift for the...
+- 🎁 PERFECT GIFT FOR DAD, HUSBAND, BROTHER - Naked Armor mens straight razor is the perfect men's gift for the stylish...

 There are multiple steps to ensure your vintage straight razor is sharp enough, so make sure you take the time to do them properly.
 These steps include testing the blade’s sharpness, using a barber’s hone, and utilizing a strop between shaves.